starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 <script type="module" defer src="https://cdn.jsdelivr.net/npm/@sudodevnull/datastar"></script>
 ```

-If you prefer to host the file yourself, [download](https://cdn.jsdelivr.net/npm/@sudodevnull/datastar/dist/datastar.min.js) the file or create your own custom bundle using the [bundler](/bundler), then include it from the appropriate path:
+If you prefer to host the file yourself, [download](https://cdn.jsdelivr.net/npm/@sudodevnull/datastar/dist/datastar.min.js) it or create your own [custom bundle](/bundler), then include it from the appropriate path.

 ```html
 <script type="module" defer src="/path/to/datastar.min.js"></script>